The Destiny of Ren Crown

-On Sale Now — the explosive end to the Ren Crown series!
+Book Five -- the explosive finale to the Ren Crown series!

 On the run with two of her most powerful—and quarrelsome—allies, Ren has to outwit the Department and all those who seek to exploit her powers as she fights for the lives of those she loves and the freedom to live in a world that fears her.

-The final book in the Awakening of Ren Crown series!
+The explosive finale to the Ren Crown series!

 Chapter One: Awakening Once Again